All ride details will be posted on Twitter @FRFuggitivi or see below. Always check the feed for details and updates.

-May 12 (Saturday): The Club Ride + Dageraad anniversary / John Lee memorial ride – Fort Langley and extras with route details TBC, finishing at Dageraad anniversary party.
+May 12 (Saturday): The Club Ride + John Lee memorial ride – Fort Langley and extras with route details TBC, finishing at Dageraad anniversary party.
 Details now on the ride guide page!

 May 26 (Saturday): Golden Ears Gravel Fondo.

 June 3: Tri-Cities Cycling Club: Invitational ride running for its second year in Port Moody/Pitt Meadows.
-Well organized club ride that some of us attended last year.
+A well-organized club ride that some of us attended last year.
 Finishes at Yellow Dog.
 Details here and RSVPs are required.
 Also, separate ride for Run Up For Downs (details on Twitter).

-June 24: The Club Ride.
+June 24: The Club Ride – Pitt Meadows.
 Also: Cowichan Crusher Gravel Fondo.

 July 1: Canada Day Populaire.

 July 8: The Club Ride – Bastille Day celebration ride, followed by S&O anniversary party.

 July 10 (Tuesday): The New West Grand Prix, part of BC Superweek, is back for its second year.
 Last year we had an awesome turn out for volunteering and hope to do the same this year.
 Book your day off now!

-Aug 12: Cypress Challenge – another great event that club members have participated in.
+August 12: Cypress Challenge – another great event that club members have participated in.
+Registration is open!